Aged mental health services

 Aged Persons Mental Health (APMH) services are specialist mental health services provided to Victorians who experience serious mental illness or disorder.

 Tap the buttons below for specific data for those who have been admitted to a mental health inpatient unit at a Victorian hospital.
+You can filter by area mental health service.

 Scroll further down for more information about the data (measures).